wand88/StarterPack/README.md

     * Layout contains all the container, row classes, as well as wrapper, main, and any additional similar type layout classes.

  + **Header**
+    * Header contains, all the blocks and elements scss code (BEM naming class methodology), for header part of the website only.

+ + **Footer**
+    * Footer contains, all the blocks and elements scss code, for footer part of the website only.

+ + **Preloader**
+    * If you have made preloader, this is where you will put all classes for bloks and elements, related to it.

++ **Index**
+    * In index files, we import all of the files within that folder.

+4. Module
+    * Ok, we have folders, for all the mixins, functions, placeholders, variabels, reset, animations and major layout parts of our website. **This folder contains the code for specific funcionalities like: forms, buttons, post-thumbnials, slider, etc.**
+    * It should only contain blocks and elements regarding those specific funcionalities, modifiers go in next 2 folders.
+    * + as always, index file, where we import all of those files within this folder.

+5. State
+    * State folder, has all the code, which changes the state of elements, classes on our website, on hover, event, etc.
+    * Also, contains all very cool **Hide and Display** classes for all **Media Query Breakpoints**.
+    * Like:

+            ie. .font-family--primary / .font-weight--light / .text-left / .srt (Screen Reader Text, class to hide text)
+            .font-heading / .font-subheading / .font-body / .clearfix / .image-responsive / .iframe-responsive
+            Helper Classes (mobile first): hide-768 (display: none, 768px and up) / display-1200-inline-block (understandable);

+6. Theme
+    * Theme has all the class modifiers, regarding colors.
+    * Here, we used complex mixin class generator, to generate classes for bg-colors and colors from map $palettes.

+            ie. .bg-color--white-base / .bg-color-grey--x-light / .color-primary--base / .color-secondary--dark

+___

+In general, that's all of it.
+Explained it as short as possible, but of course go through each file, to see what's in it, I used comments to explain it well with examples as well.

+Of course, this is again, just a setup, remove, add, what ever you wish on it. :)